ripSquid/styrdokument/pm/eng/pm_for_kommunikationsnamnden.md

 The vice chairperson shall in the absence of the chairperson carry out their duties and execute their responsibilities.
 The vice chairperson is also responsible for the work delegated to them by the chairperson by mutual agreement.

+### 2.3 History Responsible
+The History Responsible shall document and bring the Chapter’s history to life in such a way that all future chapter activities can make use of it, and all chapter members can take part of it.

+The History Responsible person is headresponsible for keeping in contact with the Chapter's alumni.
+This includes informing them of events that may be of interest to them and to create opportunities for the Chapter’s members to make contact with said alumni.

+The History Responsible person shall see that all the committees maintain their part of the PM of traditions and shall themselves take responsibility to preserve the Chapter´s overall traditions.

 ## 3 Activities